 1. Go beyond the SEO basics with schema markup

-You might not consider our first tip particularly “creative,” but it’s foundational for your long-term success.
+You might not consider our first marketing idea particularly creative, but it’s foundational for your long-term success.
 It’s always good to be reminded about the importance of search engine optimization (SEO) in getting new customers to find your business.
 But if you think SEO just means creating a blog and targeting a few keywords, you’re missing a big part of the equation.

 To bring more organic traffic to your website, you need to take a holistic approach, which includes: